devfacet/seneca-nats-transport/README.md

 Seneca NATS transport.

 [Seneca](http://senecajs.org/) is a microservices framework and [NATS](http://nats.io/) is an open-source, high-performance, lightweight cloud messaging system.
-This transport library provides a publish-subscribe message distribution model.
+This library provides a publish-subscribe message distribution model.

 ### Installation